-Before I talk about cat bites signs of infection I would like to put cat bites into perspective.
+Before I talk about cat bites signs of infection, I would like to put cat bites into perspective.
 A cat that is adequately socialised (raised to behave reasonably in relation to other animals and people) and is decently treated will not normally bite you aggressively.
+They may bite instinctively in play because, for a domestic cat, play is play-hunting which involves biting.
+Good cat caregivers learn to understand how to interact and handle their cat to avoid bites and scratches at all time and for the lifetime of the relationship.

 My cat occasionally bites me gently as a friendly gesture.
-She might also bite and lick me in succession.
+He might also bite me gently and lick me in succession.
 These are all signs of friendship and not to be confused with unprovoked aggressive behaviour.
+Occasionally, the gentle ‘love bite’ might become too strong for me.

 Sometimes people do get bitten hard by a cat and that will often, I believe, be the fault of the person or the problem can be traced back to human behaviour somewhere along the line so please don’t retaliate.
 It may be the result of a playful child being unaware of how to handle and treat a cat or usually a kitten – a recipe for possible problems.
 Admittedly, there are occasions when a cat will bite for no apparent reason but the hidden reason might be transferred aggression to name one example.